brandonbloom/test2/README.md

 Read more about [Swapping out the Runner or Reporter](../../wiki/Home#swapping-out-the-runner-or-reporter).

 You can also define [Test Suites](../../wiki/Home#test-suites), which act as filters to run only tests matching a given function.

-## Benefits over other libs

-TODO: rewrite this.

-The runner, asserters, definers, and reporter are separate.
-This means:

-* if you want a different reporter, you don't have to switch libs
-* if you want to use different assert functions, you don't have to switch libs
-* if you want to have an auto-runner, *you don't have to switch libs*
-* if you prefer nested tests like rspec, you can find a plugin for that instead of switching libs

-Just add a dependency that adds whatever functionality you want.

 ## License